2019 Fiesta Bowl (December): Second half

-Ohio State began the third quarter facing a 3rd and 9.
+The two teams exchanged punts on their opening second half drives, with Ohio State's Drue Chrisman pinning Clemson at their own 1 yard line.
+Clemson would pick up a first down but were soon forced to punt.
+On the punt Ohio State would send pressure in an attempt to block the punt but would rough the punter and give Clemson a new set of downs.
+Two plays later Lawrence would connect with Etienne on a screen pass who then ran through defenders for a touchdown to make the score 21–16.
+Ohio State would lose yards on their next possession and were forced to punt.
+On the next drive, following a sack on Trevor Lawerence, Clemson was faced with a 3rd and 19.
+Lawrence would throw a pass to Justyn Ross who corralled the ball before it was jarred loose by Jeff Okudah, Ohio State would pick the ball up and run to the end zone.
+The referees and later video review would rule that Ross failed to establish possession of the ball before it was stripped negating an Ohio State touchdown that would have occurred if the play had been ruled a catch and fumble.
+Avoiding disaster, Clemson would punt the ball.
+On the following drive Isaiah Simmons would intercept a Justin Fields pass; the games first turnover.
+Clemson would fail to capitalize on the turnover, going three and out.
+Ohio State would then drive 16 yards to their 32-yard line as the quarter ended with Clemson leading 21–16.
+Ohio State began the fourth quarter facing a 3rd and 9.
 Fields would find Dobbins for 11 yards for the 3rd down conversion.
 Ohio State would drive to the Clemson 23 before being faced with a 4th down and 2 and elected to go for it.
 Fields would throw a bullet pass to Chris Olave in the end zone for a touchdown to take a 23–21 lead.
 Following a Clemson punt Ohio State would drive 50 yards to the Clemson 39 before being forced to punt, pinning Clemson on the 6.
 Clemson began their next drive on their own 6 yard line with 3:07 remaining in the game.
-Clemson would march 94 yards in just 4 plays capped of by a 32-yard touchdown reception from Etienne to retake the lead.
+Clemson would march 94 yards in just 4 plays capped of by a 32-yard touchdown pass from Lawrence to Etienne to retake the lead.
 Following a two point conversion, Clemson would hold a 29–23 lead with 1:49 remaining.
 Ohio State would then drive to the Clemson 23 with 43 seconds left.
 On the next play Ohio State had Olave one-on-one with Clemson cornerback Nolan Turner.
 Olave would run a post route as Fields threw the ball to the middle of the end zone.
 Olave with his back to Fields thus not knowing the ball had been thrown would option to corner route as he believed Fields was scrambling.
 Turner who was facing Fields was able to track the ball for an easy interception in the end zone, all but ending the game.
-On the next play Clemson would take a knee to end the game 29–23.
+On the next play Clemson would take a knee to end the game 29–23 and advance to the National Championship.